 - County participation funding divided equally among participants.

 A total of $485,000 in funding is available for use in each fiscal year.
 Participating counties will be applying for funding for both fiscal years in this single, grant application and the subsequent contract, which will be sent to participants, once final dollar amounts are determined.
-Grant amounts will be the same to each participating county in each program/fiscal year, and should be used (and will be reimbursed) only for expenses incurred during the fiscal year in which the grant is awarded.
-DNR will issue one grant contract for the two-year biennium, once the funding is awarded and final allocations are determined, in July 2015.
+Grant amounts will be the same to each participating county in each program/fiscal year, and should be used (and will be annually reimbursed) only for expenses incurred during the fiscal year in which the grant is awarded.
+DNR will issue one grant contract for the two-year biennium, once the funding is awarded and final allocations are determined, in July 2019.

 The OHV Grant Program is a reimbursement program, with one payment provided to each recipient county.
 Reimbursement requests may be sent in when the recipient county reaches its maximum grant amount, or, after the individual program years have concluded, on June 30th of each year.
 All recipients will be expected to spend at least the amount of their grant.
 Counties will be required to submit an annual report for each year of participation in the grant program, showing all grant funds spent by the participating agency.